S. I. Hayakawa: Advocacy for Japanese Canadian voting rights

-In 1936, the Japanese Canadian Citizens' League, an organisation created to fight for Japanese Canadian voting rights, sent a four-person delegation to speak to the federal government.
+In 1936, the Japanese Canadian Citizens' League, an organisation created to advocate for voting rights for Japanese Canadians, sent a four-person delegation to speak to the federal government.
 Hayakawa was chosen alongside schoolteacher Hide Hyodo Shimizu, dentist Dr. Edward Banno, and insurance agent Minoru Kobayashi.

 At that time, those who could not vote in provincial elections also could not vote in federal elections.
 Since Japanese Canadians had been denied the vote in British Columbia, where the bulk of Canada's Japanese population lived, most Japanese Canadians also could not vote in federal elections.
 On May 22, 1936, in Ottawa, the delegation presented to the Special Committee on Elections and Franchise Acts, which was discussing the possibility of granting voting rights to Japanese Canadians.
 Despite the fact that all four delegates were Canadian born and that Hayakawa was an English professor, the committee members seemed surprised by their fluency in English.
 One said, they spoke "English so fluently that if [they] did not see [them] face to face [they] would take [them] to be Englishmen."
 Another congratulated them "on their splendid command of the English language" and "on what they [had] done to help built up Canada."
 Nonetheless, the delegation returned home only to learn that the committee had decided to deny Japanese Canadians the franchise, which they would not receive until after the Second World War.